Dorian Boccolacci: GP3 and Formula 2

-In November 2016, the Frenchman made his GP3 debut in the post-season test at Yas Marina with Arden International and DAMS.
+In November 2016, Boccolacci made his GP3 debut in the post-season test at Yas Marina with Arden International and DAMS.
 He would eventually join Trident for the 2017 season.
 During the campaign, Boccolacci achieved a race win at the final round, which helped him towards sixth place in the championship.
 He returned for the following season, switching to newcomers MP Motorsport.
 Once again, the season yielded one win, though another win went begging when he was stripped from victory post-race at Le Castellet due to a technical infringement.
 Boccolacci ended up tenth in the standings, switching to Formula 2 in the middle of the year to replace Roberto Merhi at MP, where he scored two points finishes.

-In 2019, the French driver began the F2 season at Campos Racing alongside Jack Aitken.
+In 2019, Boccolacci began the F2 season at Campos Racing alongside Jack Aitken.
 Having struggled at the opening round, stronger performances at the street circuits of Baku and Monaco gave Boccolacci his first points of the year.
 However, Boccolacci left the team after the next round, only returning for a one-off appearance at Silverstone for Trident.

 During his pathway up the single-seater ladder, Boccolacci was also named as one of the eight drivers to be signed to the Venturi Formula E team's new Next Gen Programme in 2018.

 GT career

+GT3 beginnings (2019–20)

 Near the end of 2019, Boccolacci made his debut in GT3, driving for Saintéloc Racing alongside former Le Mans winner Stéphane Ortelli in the Blancpain GT Series Sprint Cup.
 He remained with the team for the 2020 season, partnering Christopher Haase and Markus Winkelhock in the GT World Challenge Europe Endurance Cup.
 The trio finished 15th in the standings, having taken a best result of fifth at the opening round.
 The Frenchman also paired up with Mick Wishofer at Team Zakspeed in that year's ADAC GT Masters.
-At the penultimate round held on the Lausitzring, Boccolacci and Wishofer scored a surprise victory during a wet race 2, with the French driver charging up the field during the opening stint before his Austrian teammate passed two cars to win the race.
+At the penultimate round held on the Lausitzring, Boccolacci and Wishofer scored a surprise victory during a wet race 2, with Boccolacci charging up the field during the opening stint before his Austrian teammate passed two cars to win the race.
 This result helped them to finish 12th overall.
 During the same year, Boccolacci also took part in the 24 Hours of Nürburgring, where he won the V6 class which contained two entries, as well as triumphing in two races of the Lamborghini Super Trofeo Europe.